 - Sequential II or Sequential III

-Note that most colleges require all new students to take the CUNY Assessment Test in Mathematics for course placement, even if they meet one of the criteria listed above.
+Note that most colleges require all new students to take the CUNY Assessment Test in Mathematics (Math 3) for placement into college level math courses, even if they meet one of the criteria listed above.

 Exceptions:If you are applying to a bachelor's degree program, CUNY allows three types of exceptions to these skill level requirements.

 Applicants Who Have Already Completed a Bachelor's Degree

 If you have already completed a bachelor's degree or higher from an accredited program, you are exempt from the CUNY Admissions assessment requirements.